-Our New England summer is fleeting.
-Back when we were kids, summer school vacations seemed to last forever, but as adults we realize there are only three short months to enjoy the Great Outdoors.
+Our Rhode Island summer is fleeting.
+Back when we were kids, summer school vacations seemed to last forever.
+As adults we realize there are only three short months to enjoy the Great Outdoors.
 Now is the time for motorcycles, boats, golf carts and more summer “toys” to come out of their winter hibernation to take advantage of the warm and sunny weather.

 Many homeowners believe that their home or personal insurance policy covers their recreational toys but, in actuality, most don’t provide adequate or any coverage in the event of a claim.
 In some instances, specialty policies are available to help cover any gaps in coverage.